5 Inquiry

 One of the reasons that local equilibria can be sticky is that we know our way around them well.
 We know all the ways in which one part of the picture we have supports the other parts.
 We typically don’t know how to think about other pictures so clearly.
 We don’t know, don’t see, the ways in which other pictures might ‘hang together’ as well as ours does.
 We are inevitably going to be biased towards our own ways of thinking.
 So it’s worthwhile to try to level the playing field, by looking at how things would seem if we didn’t have our own distinctive way of thinking.

 None of this is to take back anything I said in Normative Externalism.
 Disagreement with a peer known to have the same evidence does not give someone a reason to reject a well-formed belief.
 It gives them a reason to double-check that belief.
-But, as I’ve been stressing all chapter, one can double-check one’s beliefs, and even one’s knowledge.
-And that is what should happen here.
+As I’ve been stressing all chapter, one can double-check one’s beliefs, and even one’s knowledge.
+That is what should happen here.

 Finally, thinking of disagreement as providing a reason to double check provides a nice explanation of one of the harder examples in Normative Externalism, the case of Efrosyni on page 222.
 She does a calculation, then double checks it by a different technique, then hears that a peer disagrees.
 What should she do now?
 I think typically she should do nothing.
 The disagreement gives her a reason to double check each calculation she did, but she’s already carried out that double check.
 This is, I think, the intuitively right result.
-If someone has already double checked their work, they should infer that someone who disagrees is wrong.
+If someone has already double checked their work, they typically do not need to check again.
 Perhaps in some rare case they could get reason to double check the ‘combined’ inquiry, consisting of the initial inquiry plus the double check.
-But that’s rare; usually they should just point out their work.
+But that’s rare; usually they should respond to the disagreement by showing their work.

 With this picture of the relationship between knowledge, inquiry, and checking in place, it’s time (at last) to return to potential counterexamples to IRT.